MartinRajniak/Bean-Disease-Classification/README.md

 View experiments at http://localhost:5000

-### Pipeline Orchestration
+### Airflow Pipeline Orchestration

-- Create DAG files in `./dags/`
-- Trigger and monitor runs in Airflow UI
-- Training service pre-configured as HTTP connection
+Create DAG files in `./dags/` to automate training workflows.
+Training service is pre-configured as an HTTP connection for triggering jobs from Airflow.

 ## Debugging